b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 <br>
 <div align="center">
-<p align="center"><b>Summary Statistics: Distribution of Labels (16,607 Observations)</b></p>
+<p align="center"><b>Figure 2: Summary Statistics - Distribution of Labels (16,607 Observations)</b></p>
 <img src="https://github.com/b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/blob/master/Images/exploratory_analysis-labels.png" align="middle" width="820" height="400" />
 </div>

 The second feature of note is that in addition to our feature space being wide with over 500 features, the features themselves are fairly sparse as the histograms below make clear.
 This is to be expected.
 The Snowpow features are highly specific.
 Examples include counts of certain types of events localized within Bangladesh, or the number page views associated with a bit of on-line content that was only made briefly available.
 As a result, the majority of features are extremely sparse.

 <div align="center">
-<p align="center"><b>Summary Statistics: Means and Standard Deviations of Spare Feature Space (581 Features)</b></p>
+<p align="center"><b>Figure 3: Summary Statistics - Means and Standard Deviations of Spare Feature Space (581 Features)</b></p>
 <img src="https://github.com/b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/blob/master/Images/exploratory_analysis-feature_means.png" align="middle" width="420" height="320" />
 <img src="https://github.com/b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/blob/master/Images/exploratory_analysis-feature_sds.png" align="middle" width="420" height="320" />
 </div>

 ### Benchmark
 How do we know if our ultimate model is any good?
 To establish a baseline of model performance, I implement a [K-Nearest Neighbors](http://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) model within the iPython notebook 'Notebook 3 - KNN (Baseline).'
 In the same manner as the subsequent model selection, I allocate 90% of the data for training (14,946 observations) and 10% for model testing (1,661 observations).
-Given the binary nature of the label, I specify the model as having 2 neighbors.
+I use the model's default setting of 5 neighbors.
 I run the resulting model on the test data using 100-fold cross validation.
 Averaging the 100 resultant F2 scores, we thus establish a benchmark model performance of F2 = 0.04.

 ### Algorithms and Techniques
 We start our analysis with establishing a benchmark using K-Nearest Neighbors (KNN) before moving on to more sophisticated algorithms.
 The KNN classifer works by selecting the target observation's n closest neighbors.
 The target observation is then classifed as being a member of the same class as the majority class within the n-sample.
 We use Sci-Kit Learn's